MicrosoftDocs/customer-insights/ci-docs/audience-insights/review-unification.md

 ---
-title: "Review data unification"
+title: "Review and create a unified profile"
-description: "Review and finalize the data unification steps and create unified customer profiles." ms.date: 04/11/2022
+description: "Review and create a unified customer or account profile." ms.date: 04/11/2022

 ms.subservice: audience-insights